How Much Does It Cost to Retain a Fractional Integrator?

 I’m going to try to use my knowledge of the marketplace, give you some information about the marketplace in general, and also tell you about my firm Wolf’s Edge Integrators, precisely where we fit within that marketplace range.
 Now, let’s get into some specifics.
 What will it cost you to retain a Fractional Integrator?

 So, first of all, some Fractional Integrators do charge on an hourly basis.
 We don’t do that at Wolf’s Edge, but some do.
-Hourly rates I’ve seen range from around $100 an hour to $350 an hour, obviously a wide range.
+Hourly rates I’ve seen range from around $100 an hour to $350 an hour.

-• So when it comes to the lower level of support, let’s say your Fractional Integrator is just giving you a coaching level of support.
-So just a couple of hours a week, either with you, with your in-house integrator, maybe coaching the integrator, maybe coaching you if you’re also sitting in the integrator’s seat, maybe just running the level 10 meetings, or the weekly leadership team meetings.
-I’ve seen that this can run you somewhere between $1000 to $3,000 a month.
-Our coaching services at Wolf’s Edge are on the higher end of the spectrum, so for the first level of support, you can expect to pay $2,500 – $3,000 a month for our services.
+• For the coaching level of support, which may only require a couple of hours a week, either with you, with your in-house integrator, this can run you somewhere between $1000 to $4,000 a month.
+Our coaching services at Wolf’s Edge are on the higher end of the spectrum, so for the first level of support, you can expect to pay $2,500 – $4,000 a month for our services.

 Ranges in the marketplace and with us also extend even higher than that.
 If you need support that would require more than a day a week, a day and a half, two days a week, additional rocks, and additional levels of support, it could cost you even more, so that’s one thing about that.